amarillonmc/NemoCards/README.md

 # NemoCards
-Custom Cards by Nemo used on ygocc/222/777/whatever
+Custom Cards by Nemo used on ygocc/222/777/whatever Custom Card Servers

 Featuring:
 - Several cards from STR